loffelmann/Rubik/README.md

 Model sizes are not really comparable between the two model types, since one stores an arbitrary representation of cube positions and moves (tuples of Python ints, one per square) while the other has an arbitrary representation of weights (32-bit floats).
-To plot MemorizeSolver curves, I recalculated this to a theoretically smallest representation of position-move pairs, which takes around 25 bits (to distinguish 3,674,160 positions × 6 moves; This is not implemented, but it could be).
+To plot MemorizeSolver curves, I recalculated this to a theoretically smallest representation of position-move pairs which takes around 25 bits (to distinguish 3,674,160 positions × 6 moves; This is not implemented, but it could be).
 For TorchMLPSolver curves, I used the actual size of 32 bits per weight, and also a speculative compression to 8 bits per weight without losing performance (not sure if possible).